Items filtered by date: May 2022

 Research has indicated that nearly half of all women are wearing the wrong size shoe.
 Many women will notice their shoes don’t fit comfortably, and this can cause painful foot conditions to gradually develop.
 These common ailments can include hammertoes and bunions, in addition to consistent foot pain.
 To determine what the correct shoe size is, it is suggested that you place your foot on top of a piece of paper, and trace it while sitting down.
 This is followed by outlining the tracing with a straight line.
 After the foot is measured, it is important that you subtract 3/16 of an inch from the measurements.
 This is helpful in accommodating for the small area of extra space between the straight lines and your foot.
 Additionally, some people use a Brannock device, which is specifically designed to measure feet, and is found in most shoe stores.
 If you would like more information about how to correctly measure your foot to determine the correct shoe size, please confer with a podiatrist.

 Getting the right shoe size is an important part of proper foot health.
-Seek the assistance of one of our podiatrists from In Step Podiatry Center.
-Our doctors will provide the care you need to keep you pain-free and on your feet.
+Seek the assistance of Queen Mbanuzue, DPM from In Step Podiatry Center.
+Our doctor will provide the care you need to keep you pain-free and on your feet.

 Getting the Right Shoe Size